ikoevska/docs/docs/ui/professional-ui-components/Calendar/Styling/day-view.md

 publish: true
 ---

-# RadCalendar Day View Styling
+# Styling the RadCalendar Day View

 To apply custom style for the day view mode, you need to initialize the `dayViewStyle` property of `RadCalendar` with a `CalendarDayViewStyle` instance.